Love & Hip Hop: Hollywood

-Love & Hip Hop: Hollywood is the third installment of the Love & Hip Hop reality television franchise.
-It premiered on September 15, 2014 on VH1 and chronicles the lives of several people in the Hollywood area, involved with hip hop music.
+Love & Hip Hop: Hollywood is an American reality television series and the third installment of the Love & Hip Hop franchise.
+It premiered on September 15, 2014, on VH1 and chronicles the lives of several people in the Hollywood area, involved with hip hop music.
 The show features appearances from notable figures associated with West Coast hip-hop.

 On July 8, 2019, VH1 announced the show's return for a sixth season, which premiered on August 5, 2019.
 On May 11, 2020, VH1 announced that production on any future seasons would be postponed indefinitely due to the COVID-19 pandemic.
 The show never returned, and after a series of crossover specials and spin-offs, several Love & Hip Hop: Hollywood cast members were transferred to Love & Hip Hop: Miami from August 23, 2021.